odoo/documentation/accounting/localizations/mexico.rst

 Configure VAT taxes
 -------------------

-Your tax which represent the VAT 16%, 8% and 0% must have the "Factor Type" field set to "Tasa".
+Your tax which represent the VAT 16%, 8% and 0% must have the "Factor Type" field set to "Tasa" you can go to :menuselection:`Accounting --> Settings --> Taxes` and open the corresponding tax.

 .. image:: media/mexico05.png
    :align: center